rahulchhallare/HireAIStaff/README.md

-# MindGrid AI
+# HireAIStaff AI

 🧠 **Hire an AI employee in 60 seconds**

-MindGrid AI is a revolutionary platform that allows businesses to hire AI employees for various roles including Marketing, Legal, Financial, Support, R&D, and Custom positions.
+HireAIStaff AI is a revolutionary platform that allows businesses to hire AI employees for various roles including Marketing, Legal, Financial, Support, R&D, and Custom positions.

 ## 🚀 Features